nency-shobhashana/stopWatch_iOS/README.md

 # Stopwatch (in iOS)
-## It is Stop Watch timer work like apple stopwatch where you can start, stop function with create lap functionality and also you can reset it.
+## It is Stop Watch timer work like apple stopwatch which contains start or stop timing function with create lap functionality and also you can reset it.